-For federal income tax purposes, the FES Act amends I.R.C. § 168(k) to allow a taxpayer, in computing his or her federal gross income, to depreciate 50% of the adjusted basis of certain qualified property in the year that the property was placed in service.
-To qualify for the 50% special depreciation allowance under the new federal law, the qualified property must be placed in service after December 31, 2007, but generally before January 1, 2009.
+For federal income tax purposes, the American Small Business Job Creation and Access to Capital Act of 2010 amends I.R.C. § 168(k) to allow a taxpayer, in computing his or her federal gross income, to depreciate 50% of the adjusted basis of certain qualified property in the year that the property was placed in service.
+To qualify for the 50% special depreciation allowance under the new federal law, the qualified property must be placed in service after December 31, 2007, but generally before January 1, 2011.

-New York adjusted gross income (AGI) is the individual's federal AGI, as defined in the Internal Revenue Code for the tax year, with modifications allowed under New York State Tax Law §§ 612(b) and 612(c).
+NYAGI is the individual's federal adjusted gross income (AGI), as defined in the Internal Revenue Code for the tax year, with modifications allowed under New York State Tax Law §§ 612(b) and 612(c).
 Tax Law §§ 612(b)(8) and 612(c)(16) require modifications to federal AGI for property placed in service on or after June 1, 2003, that qualifies for the 50% special depreciation allowance under I.R.C. § 168(k), when that allowance is claimed for a tax year beginning after 2002.
-The modifications apply to qualified property except for (1) qualified resurgence zone property described in Tax Law § 612(m) (defined later), and (2) qualified New York Liberty Zone property described in I.R.C. § 1400L(b)(2) (without regard to subparagraph (C)(i) of such paragraph).
+The modifications apply to qualified property except for the following:

+- 1. qualified resurgence zone property described in Tax Law § 612(m) (defined later), and - 2. qualified New York Liberty Zone property described in I.R.C. § 1400L(b)(2) (without regard to subparagraph (C)(i) of such paragraph).

 Accordingly, in computing New York AGI, a taxpayer must add to federal AGI the total amount of the depreciation deduction for qualified § 168(k) property allowable under I.R.C. § 167.
-The taxpayer must also subtract from federal AGI the depreciation deduction for qualified property allowable under I.R.C. § 167 as if the property did not qualify for the federal 50% special depreciation allowance under I.R.C. § 168(k)(2) (i.e., the amount of depreciation allowed under I.R.C. § 167 as that section would have applied to the property had it been acquired on September 10, 2001).
+The taxpayer must also subtract from federal AGI the depreciation deduction for qualified property allowable under I.R.C. § 167 as if the property did not qualify for the federal 50% special depreciation allowance under I.R.C. § 168(k)(2) (i.e., the amount of depreciation allowed under I.R.C. § 167, as that section would have applied to the property had it been acquired on September 10, 2001).